 The funds awarded through bursaries and grants go towards books, travel, living expenses and equipment like laptops, making a higher education possible for gifted young people who would be denied the chance otherwise.

-"I originally talked myself out of ever going to university," admitted Lewis, a third year student at the University of Stirling.
+"I originally talked myself out of ever going to university," admitted Lewis, a final year student at the University of Stirling.
 "I always thought there was no point in trying as I was never going to be able to afford going further."